Arthur Bristow 511

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

-Convicted | Convicted of Pickpocket and sentenced to 15 years on 6 March 1847 at York, Yorkshire, England.
+Convicted | Convicted of pickpocket and sentenced to 15 years on 6 March 1847 at York, Yorkshire, England.
 He had been convicted previously.1 |

 Physical Desc. | Recorded with the physical attributes: Height 5' 8; light brown hair; grey eyes; oval visage; fresh; fair complexion; stout appearance on 1 June 1850.1 |